Go to overview

 The project as a measure for ecological compensation

-Zurich Airport Ltd. is required to compensate for disturbance of any protected habitats by its construction projects.
+Flughafen Zürich AG is required is required to provide ecological compensation measures to offset the loss of protected habitats affected by its construction projects.
 The Glatt revitalisation project is being implemented as a compensation measure to alleviate habitat disturbance in the immediate vicinity of the airport and will also compensate for ecological deficits on site.
+Flughafen Zürich AG is investing CHF 50 million in this project.

 Further information on the project delay can be found in the official press release